basva923/GarminLive/README.md

 This application shows live activity stats on your phone during a Ride.

-Requirements:
+## Requirements
-- Garmin connect on phone
+- Garmin Connect installed on your phone
-- Garmin device with connectiq
+- This application is installed on your phone
-- Application installed on Garmin device
+- PhoneActivity is installed on your Garmin device: [Github PhoneActivity](https://github.com/basva923/PhoneAcitvity)

-- Connection between phone and Garmin device
+## Documentation
+To show your activity on your phone:
+1. Connect your Garmin device to your phone.
+2. Open the PhoneActivity app on your Garmin device.
+3. Wait for a GPS signal (shown on top).
+4. Open the GarminLive app on your phone.
+5. Press start to begin your activity.

 ## Build instructions
 The easiest way to contribute/build/try with the code is to import it into android studio.